Tangerinedream13/Tangerinedream13/README.md

 - 👋 Hi, I’m Maria Haddon
-- Born in 🇨🇳, built with 🇯🇵 vibes + 🇮🇪 chaos ✨
+- Born in 🇨🇳, built with 🇯🇵 calm energy + 🇮🇪 luck ✨
 - 👀 I’m interested in Software Engineering, Pickleball, Formula1 Racing, & Swimming.
 Planning to graduate with a B.S. in Computer Science from the University of North Carolina-Asheville in May 2026.
 - 💻 Software Engineering Intern - System Logistics (Asheville).
 Built and supported software using C#, .NET, SQL, and backend dev workflows
 - 📫 Reach me on Discord: Tangerinedream13